run-ai/docs/docs/developer/admin-rest-api/overview.md

 The Administrator API provides the developer interfaces for getting and manipulating the Run:ai metadata objects such as Projects, Departments, Clusters, and Users.

-Detailed API documentation can be found under [https://app.run.ai/api/docs](https://app.run.ai/api/docs){target=_blank}.
-The document uses the [Open API specification](https://swagger.io/specification/) to describe the API.
-You can test the API within the document after creating a token.
+Detailed API documentation can be found at [https://app.run.ai/api/docs](https://app.run.ai/api/docs){target=_blank}.
+This represents the latest control-plane documentation.
+If you are running a self-hosted version, see `https://<runai-company-url>/api/docs`.

 [Administrator API Documentation](https://app.run.ai/api/docs){target=_blank .md-button .md-button--primary }